19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Alchemy/True Potion Rules.md

 ## Action Economy

-A potion can be drunk as an [Action](../../../Game%20Procedures/Core%20Procedures/Action.md), causing the [Spell](../../Spellcasting/Spells.md) to take effect.
+*True Potions* can be drunk as an [Action](../../../Game%20Procedures/Core%20Procedures/Action.md), triggering their effect.

 ## Potion FAQs